base-org/web/apps/base-docs/base-camp/docs/contracts-and-basic-functions/hello-world-step-by-step.md

 5. Open the _Solidity Compiler_ plugin and enable _Auto compile_.
 6. Create a new folder called `contracts`, and within that folder, create a file called `hello-world.sol`.

 Solidity files usually start with a comment containing an [_SPDX-License-Identifier_].
 It's not a requirement, but there are a couple of advantages to doing this.
 First, everything you deploy on the blockchain is public.
-This doesn't mean you are giving away everything your deploy for free, nor does it mean you have the right to use the code from any deployed contract.
-The license determines allowed usages and is generally protected by international copyright laws, the same as any other code.
+This doesn't mean you are giving away everything you deploy for free, nor does it mean you have the right to use the code from any deployed contract.
+The license determines allowed usage and is generally protected by international copyright laws, the same as any other code.

 If you don't want to give a license, you can put `UNLICENSED`.
 Common open source licenses, such as `MIT` and `GPL-3.0` are popular as well.
 Add your license identifier: